Elimination of Ramification II: Henselian Rationality: Galois extensions of degree of

 For every $i$ divisible by~$p$, we choose $d_i^{1/p}$ to be any $p$-th root of $d_i$ in $K$ (see our discussion following Lemma~\ref{1+y}); this is possible since $K$ is closed under $p$-th roots by assumption.
 Then we have:

 We choose a polynomial $s(y)\in K[y]$ such that

 this can be done using the geometrical series of the right hand side together with our assumption that the rank of \mbox{$(K,v)$} is 1.
-Note that $s(y)$ is a 1-unit, so $vs(y)=0$.
+Note that $vs(y)=0$ and the constant term of $s(y)$ as a polynomial in $y$ is a $1$-unit, so also the constant term of $s(y)^p$ is a $1$-unit.
 We have that

 and

 with

 Modulo $p^2{\cal M}_K [y]$, $s(y)^p(1+f(x))$ is hence equivalent to